TritonSE/onboarding/writeup/part-2/2-1-Users.md

 ### Walkthrough

 1. In `backend/src/controllers/user.ts`, add another request handler `getUser`.
 Use `getTask` from `controllers/task.ts` as a guide.
+2. Add the new route to `src/routes/user.ts`.
-2. Test your implementation by using Postman or running the following command with some different IDs:
+3. Test your implementation by using Postman or running the following command with some different IDs:
    ```shell
    curl http://127.0.0.1:3001/api/user/<id>
    ```
    Try a couple User IDs that you got from mongosh, as well as some Task IDs and some nonexistent IDs.
-3. In `frontend/src/api/users.ts`, add an API client function that makes requests to this route.
+4. In `frontend/src/api/users.ts`, add an API client function that makes requests to this route.
 Use `getTask` from `api/tasks.ts` as a guide.

 ## Update to schema: `Task`